astro-dally/SnackyNerds/README.md

 The app will be available at `http://localhost:5173`.
 Make sure the backend is running at `http://localhost:5001`.

-*Currently in progress: Making things even crazier — by astro-dally* 🚀
+*Currently in progress: Making things even crazier — by @astro-dally* 🚀